27-Year-Old Safety – Carolina Panthers

 Kurt Coleman Contract Information:

-Signed a two-year contract with the Panthers in March of 2015.
+Signed a three-year contract extension with the Panthers in July of 2016.

 To instantly reveal our fantasy analysis of every player – including Kurt Coleman – simply subscribe now.